Can Blood in a Dog's Stool Be Caused by Stress?

-*Note: you may feel compelled to try using pepto bismol to help solve the diarrhea, but don't!
-Pepto bismol contains aspirin which is a blood thinner, and therefore, it's known to increase bleeding, and you definitively don't want that!
+Note: You may feel compelled to try using Pepto Bismol to help solve the diarrhea, but don't!
+Pepto Bismol contains aspirin which is a blood thinner, and therefore, it's known to increase bleeding, and you definitely don't want that!

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 Many things can causes stress in dogs.
 To just name a few, the addition of another dog, guests, the arrival of a new baby, noises, aversive training methods, other animals, being in a household with children, furniture moved around, walks in trafficked areas, being left alone too long, being boarded, hospitalized, going to the vet, car rides if the dog is not used to them, and so much more.Helpful 5